linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 # Concept Check 4.3

-An investor's portfolio currently is worth  $1 million.
-During the year, the investor sells 400 shares of Etsy at a price of$ 200 per share and 1,600 shares of Cisco at a price of $50 per share.
-The proceeds are used to buy 1,000 shares of Apple at $160 per share.
+An investor's portfolio currently is worth  \$1 million.
+During the year, the investor sells 400 shares of Etsy at a price of\$ 200 per share and 1,600 shares of Cisco at a price of \$50 per share.
+The proceeds are used to buy 1,000 shares of Apple at \$160 per share.

 a.
 What is the portfolio turnover rate?
 b.
-If the shares in Etsy originally were purchased for  $175 each and those in Cisco were purchased for$ 40, and the investor's tax rate on capital gains income is 20\%, how much extra will the investor owe on this year's taxes as a result of these transactions?
+If the shares in Etsy originally were purchased for  \$175 each and those in Cisco were purchased for\$ 40, and the investor's tax rate on capital gains income is 20\%, how much extra will the investor owe on this year's taxes as a result of these transactions?

 # 4.6 Exchange-Traded Funds